ManageIQ/manageiq.org/site/docs/get-started/create-service-item.md

 ![screenshot0052](/assets/images/docs/screenshot_0052.png){:.img-responsive}

-Self service interface allows an easier management of services and a easier design for end users than the operational interface
+The Service UI allows for a more simple design for end users compared to the Operational UI.
 ![screenshot0053](/assets/images/docs/screenshot_0053.png){:.img-responsive}